Bukama/CodeSnippets/events.md

 Modern architectures rely on short running processes.
 Often processes rely on other processes' outcome and are therefore event-driven.
-One tool, often used for this, is [Apache Kafka](https://kafka.apache.org/).
+One tool, which name comes up in those scenarios, is [Apache Kafka](https://kafka.apache.org/).

 As far as I understood _Kafka_'s way of working, I'm not sure if it can be a real substitution for the system at my work, especially when taking migration effort into account.
 On my work we use a very old, vendor specific solution (see ["Current scenario" section](#current-scenario)), and I'm convinced that we need to migrate to a modern environment / tech-stack, especially because the system has to process several hundred millions events - sometimes in only a few days.
 I don't know if someone, especially from management, shares my opinion, but I learned that you should not just blame something bad, without being able to present a better and valid solution.

-Therefore, I want to investigate _Kafka_ and find out if we can/should use it without having to reimplement the whole system.
+Therefore, I want to investigate _Kafka_ and find out if we can/should use it without having to reimplement the whole system (amount of resources is far from where it should be).
 I will describe our current system / situation, the motivation for modernization, and then investigate if and maybe how it can be transformed into _Kafka_ or if there is another, more fitting solution.

 # Current scenario